jaydipdalal/spirograf/README.md

 ## Features

+* Adjustable properties:
-* Adjustable radii for the stationary and rotational circles, along with the distance of the fixed point
+    * Radii for the stationary and rotational circles
+    * Distance of the fixed point
-* Adjustable speed of drawing generation
+    * Speed of drawing generation
-* Ability to change line color
+    * Line color
+* Control options:
-* Ability to start and stop generation, and reset properties
+    * Start and stop generation
+    * Reset properties
 * Ability to download picture (PNG) of the generated figure

 ***